yonkahlon/Zenject/README.md

     }
     ```

 1. **FromFactory** - Create instance using a custom factory class.
-This construction method is similar to `FromMethod` except can be cleaner in cases where the logic is more complicated or requires dependencies (the factory itself can have dependencies injected)
+This construction method is similar to `FromMethod` except can be cleaner in cases where the logic is more complicated or requires dependencies (since the factory itself can have dependencies injected)

     ```csharp
     class FooFactory : IFactory<Foo>